matrix-org/matrix.org/content/docs/communities/administration/_index.md

 ### What's a room upgrade?
 (Why) should I upgrade my room?

-Rooms are a central concept to Matrix: they are where messages between users are exchanged.
+Rooms are a central concept to Matrix: they are where users exchange messages.
 To facilitate this, there are certain rules which determine how a room works, from basics like ID formats to algorithms about how certain events interact with each other.
-Such a set of rules is assigned a "[room version](https://spec.matrix.org/latest/rooms/)" so that when the rules need to get updated, it does not mess with the expectations already established in an existing room.
+These sets of rules form a "[room version](https://spec.matrix.org/latest/rooms/)" so that when rules need to change, it does not mess with the expectations already established in an existing room.
 Nevertheless, it is often desirable to eventually migrate an existing room to the latest room version to be able to enjoy the new features or fixes.
 The Matrix way to handle this is to create a new room with the desired settings and create a link between old and new room.
 The old room is then considered "[upgraded](https://spec.matrix.org/latest/client-server-api/#room-upgrades)" to the new room.